dellow/Web-Framework/README.md

 You can deploy your code from the terminal with `grunt deploy --config <site>` where `<site>` is the name of the site object in the Gruntfile.js - this is currently defaulted to `production` so `grunt deploy --config production` will deploy your code to the details set within the `production` object, you can specify more servers (staging, dev etc) if you so wish by creating new objects.

+### Rollback
+If your deployment breaks you can rollback to your last deployment with `grunt rollback --config <site>` where `<site>` is the name of the site object in the Gruntfile.js.
+Please note this currently only works once per deploy, after rolling back you cannot concurrently rollback again until you have done another deploy.

 ## Working with SCSS
 Any new SCSS partials should be added in the `site` directory. `base` and `config` should be left as is so they can be overwritten and updated.
 Use the `site/_vars` partial to override any of the default variables set in `config/_vars`.